 Allow group <GROUP CONTAINING SERVICE USER> to manage virtual-network-family in compartment <CHOSEN COMPARTMENT OR ROOT COMPARTMENT>

 Allow group <GROUP CONTAINING SERVICE USER> to manage volume-family in compartment <CHOSEN COMPARTMENT OR ROOT COMPARTMENT>

 Add Oracle Public Cloud¶

-A Keypair (both public and private keys) must be added to Morpheus with the Public Key in ssh-rsa format added to Oracle Cloud users keys in Oracle Cloud console for authentication.
+A Keypair (both public and private key) must be added to Morpheus with the Public Key in ssh-rsa format.
+The Public Key in PEM format needs to be added to Oracle Cloud users keys in Oracle Cloud console for authentication.

 Information on uploading the Public Key and generating Tenancy’s OCID and User’s OCID can be found at https://docs.cloud.oracle.com/iaas/Content/API/Concepts/apisigningkey.htm